tock/tock/doc/reference/trd-appid.md

 8 Short IDs and the `Compress` trait
 ===============================

-While `TbfFooterV2Credentials` typically define the identity and credentials of an application, they are often large data structures that are too large to store in RAM.
-When parts of the kernel wish to apply security or access policies based on Application Identifiers, they need a concise way to represent these policies.
-Requiring policies to be encoded in terms of Application Identifiers is extremely costly: a table, for example, that says that only Applications signed with a particular 4096-bit RSA key can access certain system calls requires storing the whole 4096-bit key.
+While `TbfFooterV2Credentials` often define the identity and credentials of an application, they are large data structures that are too large to store in RAM.
+When parts of the kernel wish to apply security or access policies based on Application Identifiers, they need a concise way to represent these identifiers.
+Requiring policies to be encoded in terms of raw Application Identifiers can be extremely
+costly: a table, for example, that says that only Applications signed with a particular 4096-bit RSA key can access certain system calls requires storing the whole 4096-bit key.
 If there are multiple such security policies through the kernel, they must each store this information.

 The `Compress` trait provides a mechanism to map an Application Identifier to a small (32-bit) integer called a Short ID.
-Short IDs can be used throughout the kernel as an identifier for security policies.
+Short IDs can be used throughout the kernel as an identifier of an Application.

 For example, suppose that a device wants to grant access to all Userspace Binaries signed by a certain 3072-bit RSA key K and has no